AMENDED AND RESTATED BYLAWS

 ARTICLE 14 - EFFECTIVE DATE AND AMENDMENTS

 These Bylaws shall become effective immediately upon their adoption.
 Amendments to these Bylaws shall become effective immediately upon their adoption unless, at the time of adoption, the amendment is declared to become effective at a later date or only upon the occurrence of a specified event.

-(a) Pursuant to Section 7150 of the California Nonprofit Mutual Benefit Corporation Law, these Bylaws may be amended or repealed and new Bylaws adopted by the vote of the majority of the members of the Board of Directors then in office upon proper notice, unless the action would result in any of the following circumstances, in which event the amendment or repeal must be approved by the Principal Members:
+(a) Pursuant to Section 7150 of the California Nonprofit Mutual Benefit Corporation Law, these Bylaws may be amended or repealed and new Bylaws adopted by the vote of the majority of the members of the Board then in office upon proper notice, unless the action would result in any of the following circumstances, in which event the amendment or repeal must be approved by the Principal Members:

 (1) Materially and adversely affect the rights of Members as to voting, dissolution, redemption, or transfer;

 (2) Establish an authorized number of Members for any class of membership and, if established, to increase or decrease the authorized number for any class;

 (3) Effect an exchange, reclassification or cancellation of all or a part of the memberships; or

 (b) Bylaws affecting the following may be adopted, amended or repealed only by the affirmative vote of a majority of the votes represented and voting at a duly held meeting of the Principal Members at which a quorum is present, or by written ballot: